gitkraken/git-integration-for-jira-cloud-docs/git-integration-for-jira-cloud/known-issues-gij-cloud.md

 &nbsp;

-## Microsoft Pull Request Status Updates
+## Microsoft pull request status updates

 Microsoft integrations require all pull requests for configured repositories to be requested each time for status updates.
 Microsoft's Pull Request APIs do not provide filtering by last changed date/time.